 Holcombe Austin was a Professor of Philosophy from 1941 to 1972 (emeritus, 1972-2003).

-Dr. John Edgar Park, Wheaton College president, speaks at commencement.
+J. Edgar Park, Wheaton College president, speaks at commencement for a second time.

 The Student War Activities Board, or SWAB, organizes war relief efforts.